bhag1212/PRODIGY_ML_02/README.md

 # PRODIGY_ML_02
-Create a Kmeans clustering algorithm to group customers of retail store
+Create a Kmeans clustering algorithm to group customers of retail store based on purchase history.The cluster value is chosed based on elbow method.